hjw8120/Analysis-of-Variance/hw-02-anova.md

 The null hypothesis is there is no statistically significant difference in mean heart rate between the groups of women.
-The alternative hypothesis is there is at least one mean heart rate that is statistically significantly different thatn the others.
+The alternative hypothesis is there is at least one mean heart rate that is statistically significantly different than the others.

-H0: μ1=μ2=μ3
+H0: μC=μF=μP

 Ha: At least one μ is not equal to the others